 - Hopeless Suitor: If TTT2 is any indication.
 When teamed up with Ganryu, one of their victory animations invokes this.
 Lili leers longingly at Ganryu, and chases after him as he walks right past her as if she isn't there.

-- I'm Taking It Home With Me!: In Scenario Campaign, her reaction to Kuma and Mokujin.
+- I'm Taking Her Home with Me!: In Scenario Campaign, her reaction to Kuma and ''Mokujin.’’

-- Joshikousei: In her, Xiaoyu, and Asuka's endings in 6.
+- Joshikousei: In her, Panda, and Asuka's endings in 6.

 - Lady of War: In the making.

 - Longing Look: To Ganryu in both Dark Resurrection and TTT2.